sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

   ( maps to log-notice )

 By default every event will have a severity assigned by the component.
 The framework provides Event Profiles to customize severity of an event and also disable an event.
-Operator can decide to lower or increase severity of an event or can decide to turn off an event.

 An example of event profile is as below:
 ```